DAGWorks-Inc/hamilton/examples/dbt/README.md

 To demonstrate this, we've taken one of our favorite examples of writing data science code [xLaszlo's code quality for DS tutorial](https://github.com/xLaszlo/CQ4DS-notebook-sklearn-refactoring-exercise), and re-written it using a combination of DBT + Hamilton.
 This models the classic titanic problem.

+In this case we're using [FAL](https://github.com/fal-ai/fal) to help run python in dbt -- it enables us to manage environments, import packages happily, etc...

 While the initial example is very simple, it should be enough for you to get started on your own!
 # Running